-This poem is neither Rilke’s best nor my favourite – but the poem is not here because it is by Rilke; it is here because it is about Lou Andreas Salomé, another of the many great women writers and thinkers whom european civilisation overlooks precisely because they are women; and because I can never resist uncovering literary genealogies.
+This poem is neither Rilke's best nor by any means my favourite (Duino Elegies, Sonnets To Orpheus...) – but the poem is not here because it is by Rilke; it is here because it is about Lou Andreas Salomé, another of the many great women writers and thinkers whom European civilisation overlooks precisely because they are women; and because I can never resist uncovering literary genealogies.

-Lou Andreas Salomé was, I repeat, one of the remarkable women of the 20th century, so much so that the Nazis assumed she was a Jewess, though in fact she was a Huguenot.
-Born in St Petersburg, she persuaded the Dutch preacher Hendrik Gillot to teach her theology, philosophy, world religions, and French and German literature – she was just seventeen.
+Lou Andreas Salomé was, I repeat, one of the remarkable women of the - well, of any epoch in human history really, but specifically the late 19th/early 20th century; so much so that the Nazis assumed she was a Jewess, though in fact she was a Huguenot.
+Born in St Petersburg, she persuaded the Dutch preacher Hendrik Gillot to teach her theology, philosophy and world religions, as well as French and German literature – she was just seventeen.
 Gillot fell in love with her, even spoke of divorcing his wife and eloping with her.
 Her mother took her to Zurich, partly to get away from Gillot, partly to obtain a university education, partly for her health - she had begun coughing blood.